 Moreover, we’re currently seeing some significant issues which are not directly mentioned in yesterdays announcement, but obviously, are connected:

-- Facebook Real-time Updates for Pages are currently not available for subscription.
-This is a major issue since at least two weeks – we’ve reported the bug and contacted the Facebook direct support repeatedly (with no success, unfortunately).
-For Swat.io, this means that tickets (comments, posts, private messages) will arrive in your inbox with a significant delay (luckily, we’ve already had plenty of fallbacks in place, so we can assure you that no tickets are lost).
+- Facebook Real-time Updates for Pages were not available for most of April – we’ve reported the bug and contacted the Facebook direct support repeatedly.
+For Swat.io, this meant that tickets (comments, posts, private messages) would arrive in your inbox with a significant delay.
+As of April 30th, this is working again!

 - Profile pictures & -links unavailable: We currently can’t display profile pictures and link Facebook profiles for most of our tickets.
-According to this announcement this might be by design.
+According to this announcement, this might be by design.
 Luckily we’ve found a workaround for profile pictures, but we don’t expect the ability to link profiles to come back.

 Instagram API Changes

 The Instagram legacy API changes that were announced on April 4th are documented here.
 Most of these changes have originally been anticipated for July, when switching to the new Graph API becomes mandatory.
 Interestingly, most endpoints are still working at the time of this writing.